French

 Hours: 24L/12T

-Knowing and speaking more than one language is the everyday norm of people living in much of the world including in multicultural cities like Toronto.
-Via an in-depth introduction to the cognitive and social underpinnings of bi- and multilingualism including second language acquisition, this course provides answers to questions such as How do bilinguals/multilinguals differ from monolinguals in the ways that they process and use language?
-How does acquiring a language as an adult differ from when we are children?
-How do an individual’s language repertoires interact with those of their peers and local community?
+Using and encountering multiple languages is the everyday norm of people living in much of the world, including in multicultural cities like Toronto.
+This course offers a broad exploration of the cognitive and social underpinnings of the dynamic field of bilingualism, multilingualism, and second language acquisition.
+We will (i) explore the differences between bilinguals/multilinguals and monolinguals in the ways they process and use language; (ii) examine the language acquisition patterns of children and adults; (iii) investigate the interactions between an individual’s language repertoires and those of their peers and local community.

 Breadth Requirements: Thought, Belief and Behaviour (2)